ellk/master_thesis/README.md

 	Master thesis- Social Network Analysis
 	"A web-based tool for the visualization and analysis of social networks"

-contact: ellikasp@gmail.com
+	Contact: ellikasp@gmail.com